 But now what?
 Elijah had fled for his life.
 He didn't have time to pack a suitcase.
 He didn't make himself a lunch.
-And how long he would have to hide?
+And how long would he need to hide?
 God knew.
-God knew just what Elijah needed, and God sent some very unlikely helpers.
+God knew just what Elijah needed.
+God sent some very unlikely helpers to begin to meet Elijah's needs.